 The Mucker is our gravel option which takes in about 75% off-road trails and tracks and the other 25% on the road.
 Ideally, a gravel bike is the ultimate beast for the job, but any bike from the off-road family will do the trick.

-Despite the gravel bike being the all-round best fitter, there are a few technical sections throughout the route to keep you on your toes, which might favour the MTB at points.
+Despite the gravel bike being the all-round best fitter, there are a few technical sections throughout the route to keep you on your toes, which might favor the MTB at points.

-Taking in some of the most excellent gravel, farm and fire track trails the Scottish Borders has to offer, this one truly is stunning.
+Taking in some of the most excellent gravel, farm and fire track trails the Scottish Borders has to offer, this one truly is a beauty!

 There are multiple timed Enduro style stages throughout the route.
 However, in-between, the sections are untimed - giving you a chance to kick back and enjoy the stunning scenes unfolding in front of you.

 Without a doubt the hardest of the two days, stage 1 has a considerable amount of climbing on some tough terrain.
-Nonetheless, the stunning views along the way more than make up for it.
+Nonetheless, the scenes and endless Kilometers of gravel trails more than make up for it.

-A much more 'chill' day in comparison with the previous - and for good reason too.
+A slightly more easy day in comparison with the previous - and for good reason too.
 There is a little more flexibility with start times as we want to make sure you make the most of what we have on offer at the festival village.